menandmice/micetro_docs/guides/user-manual/console/console_dns_migration_wizard.rst

 .. _console-dns-migration-wizard:

-Zone Migration Wizard (Management Console, deprecated)
+Zone Migration Wizard (Management Console, obsolete)
 ------------------------------------------------------

 The *Zone Migration Wizard* allows users to migrate one or more zones from one server to another, including all data in the zone.